nim65s/mihini-repo/doc/md/agent/security.md

   receive data from the transport layer; those data represent (possibly partial) M3DA envelopes sent by the server to the agent.

+* optionally, a `:start()` method.
+If it exists, it will be run with the network connection unabled before any other send/receive operation is requested from the session instance object.
+If this method exists and returns `nil` + message, the session object will be considered invalid.
+  This mechanism is used by security session objects to provision encryption and authentication keys when they are missing.

 The `cfg` parameter for `new()` is a table.
 It must have the following fields, plus optionally some others specific to a given session type: